What is esophagitis?

 Symptoms of esophagitis include:

-If you have any of these symptoms, you should contact your health care provider as soon as possible.
+If you have any of these symptoms, you should contact your health care provider.

 How is esophagitis diagnosed?